 Named for the king who built them, Lalibela is famous around the world for the monolithic churches carved into the bedrock of the region.
-This tiny northern town of 15,000 people hosts far more than this in pilgrims and adventure-seekers who flock to one of Ethiopia’s most iconic sites.
+This tiny northern town of 15,000 people hosts far more than this in pilgrims and adventure-seekers who flock to one of Ethiopia’s most iconic sites for an Ethiopia adventure holiday.

 The churches, intended to be a “New Jerusalem” when completed, are still a sacred pilgrimage destination for many.
 Thanks to ample guards and strict entry protocols, the buildings are beautifully maintained, and retain much of their sacred atmosphere.